 This tax free online shopping will disappear on some items on 1 January 2018.

-Switzerland’s parliament decided to remove the CHF 5 VAT exception for all foreign retailers generating revenue of more than CHF 100,000 per year in Switzerland.
+Switzerland’s parliament decided to remove the CHF 5 VAT exception for all foreign retailers generating revenue of more than CHF 100,000 per year globally.
 These companies, which will include popular online retailers like Amazon, will be required to charge Swiss-based customers Swiss VAT.
 The move is seen as an essential element of leveling the playing field for Switzerland’s online retailers.